Beepiz/BleGattCoroutines/README.md

 This proves our library is working and that **WE MADE GATT GREAT AGAIN!**

 ## Download
-This library is not published on jcenter yet (should be done in January of 2018), but it's made of only [4 Kotlin files](https://github.com/Beepiz/BleGattCoroutines/tree/e8e97a390027c59617411a74a7274d186d1b7c54/blegattcoroutines/src/main/java/com/beepiz/bluetooth/gattcoroutines/experimental), so you can already try it out in your project pretty easily.
+This library is [not published on jcenter yet](https://github.com/Beepiz/BleGattCoroutines/issues/4) (feel free to subscribe to the issue #4), but it's made of only [4 Kotlin files](https://github.com/Beepiz/BleGattCoroutines/tree/e8e97a390027c59617411a74a7274d186d1b7c54/blegattcoroutines/src/main/java/com/beepiz/bluetooth/gattcoroutines/experimental), so you can already try it out in your project pretty easily.